-In the entire desert festival, the ship of the desert- camel holds a special place.
-There are special camel events like camel rides, camel polo and camel dance.
-Other than this, a number of competitions are organized like turban tying competition, Mr. Desert contest and most glorious moustaches.
-The grand festival is organized with the fascinating Jaisalmer Fort in the background which speaks much the glorious history of Rajasthan.
-Traditional handicrafts of Rajasthan which are immensely popular around the country are also traded during the fair.
+The grand festival is organized with the fascinating Jaisalmer Fort in the background, which speaks much of the glorious history of Rajasthan.
+Rajasthan’s handicrafts, which are immensely popular around the country, are also traded during the fair.

 Jaisalmer Desert Festival is Celebrated in the month of February every year.
 Book Jaisalmer tour packages around this time period, Don’t miss the chance to enjoy Camel Race & ride, Turban Tying Competition, Moustache Competition, and other activities.